Marcelo Martinez

-Marcelo Martinez (born August 10, 1996) is a Mexican professional baseball pitcher for the Rakuten Monkeys of the Chinese Professional Baseball League (CPBL).
+Marcelo Martínez (born August 10, 1996) is a Mexican professional baseball pitcher for the Wei Chuan Dragons of the Chinese Professional Baseball League (CPBL).
+He has previously played in the CPBL for the Rakuten Monkeys.

 Career

 Sultanes de Monterrey

 On June 7, 2017, Martinez signed with the Sultanes de Monterrey of the Mexican League.
 In 4 appearances for Monterrey, Martinez recorded a 3.00 ERA with 3 strikeouts across 3 innings of work.

 Kansas City Royals

 On March 7, 2018, Martinez signed a minor league contract with the Kansas City Royals.
 In 13 games (11 starts) split between the rookie-level Idaho Falls Chukars, rookie-level Burlington Royals, and Single-A Lexington Legends, he accumulated an aggregate 6–4 record and 2.74 ERA with 90 strikeouts across 69 innings pitched.

 Martinez spent the 2019 season split between Lexington and the High-A Wilmington Blue Rocks.
 In 27 appearances (21 starts) split between the two affiliates, he compiled a combined 6–7 record and 4.07 ERA with 118 strikeouts and 2 saves across 130 1/3 innings pitched.
 Martinez did not play in a game in 2020 due to the cancellation of the minor league season because of the COVID-19 pandemic.

 Martinez returned to action in 2021 with the Double-A Northwest Arkansas Naturals and Triple-A Omaha Storm Chasers.
 In 25 games (24 starts) for the two affiliates, he registered a cumulative 6–9 record and 5.11 ERA with 117 strikeouts across 112 2/3 innings pitched.
 Martinez returned to the two affiliates in 2022, posting an aggregate 6–6 record and 6.17 ERA with 115 strikeouts over 109 1/3 innings of work.

 Martinez began the 2023 campaign with Triple-A Omaha, registering a 1–1 record and 4.29 ERA with 13 strikeouts across 9 appearances.
 Martinez was released by the Royals organization on June 27, 2023.